WesselAmmerlaan/OpenRCT2-FixVandalismWithStaff/README.md

 # OpenRCT2 Fix Vandalism With Staff

 An OpenRCT2 plug-in that enables you to fix vandalized path additions with selected staff when they walk passed it.
+Ideal for when you want more convenience than manually replacing vandalized additions but don't want to disable vandalism completely.

 ## Acknowledgements